 Protecting evergreen shrubs and trees from the winter doesn’t have to be hard.
 Follow these simple steps to prevent winter burn.

-As the snow starts to melt and you assess your landscape in early spring, it can sometimes be shocking, and even confusing.
+As the snow starts to melt and you assess your landscape in early spring, it can sometimes be shocking.

 What happened that made your evergreens turn brown?
 Are they completely dead or can they be nursed back to health?